MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/DropShadowPanel.md

 # DropShadowPanel

+> [!WARNING]
+> This control has been deprecated in the Windows Community Toolkit and will be removed in a future release.
+Please use the new [Attached Shadow](../Helpers/AttachedShadows.md) helpers instead.

 The [DropShadowPanel](/dotnet/api/microsoft.toolkit.uwp.ui.controls.dropshadowpanel) control allows the creation of a drop shadow effect for any Xaml FrameworkElement in the markup.

 > [!div class="nextstepaction"]